Dynamics 365 Migration Guide

 Table of Content

-In this Dynamics 365 migration guide, we’ll share some best practices to help you prepare for the big move–and everything that follows.
+In this Dynamics 365 migration guide, we’ll explore essential steps and best practices to help you prepare for a successful migration—from assessing your current ERP system to selecting the right migration path.

 Users migrating from NAV, GP, or SL are not eligible to use this tool.
 As such, they may need to spend more time scoping the project, setting a budget, and establishing a timeline.